Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Method

 where $C_l, H_l, W_l$ denote the number of channels, height, and width of the feature map from the $l$-th layer, respectively.

 To transfer the anomaly knowledge, an $L_2$ loss is introduced to align the multi-layer attention maps with the anomaly map.
 The loss function is formulated as:

 where $L$ is the total number of layers considered, $M_l \in \mathbb{R}^{H_l \times W_l}$ is the corresponding anomaly map, resized to match the spatial dimensions of $A_l^{'}$. $(i, j)$ indexes the spatial location in the attention or anomaly map.
+Crucially, the target anomaly maps $M_l$ are soft confidence signals, with pixel values indicating the likelihood of anomaly presence.
+By regressing these maps, the network learns to focus on defect-like patterns while suppressing background in low-confidence regions.
+This soft-supervision mechanism enhances robustness to noise in the large-scale unlabeled dataset.

-As shown in Fig. \ref{fig: network} (b), the distillation loss can be combined with any other pretraining task losses $L_{task}$, providing complementary advantages.
+As shown in Figure~\ref{fig: network} (b), the distillation loss can be combined with any other pretraining task losses $L_{task}$, providing complementary advantages.
 We integrate it into three pretraining task categories: supervised pretraining for image classification, self-supervised pretraining via contrastive learning (e.g., MoCov3~\cite{chen2021empirical}), and image reconstruction tasks like SimMIM~\cite{xie2022simmim}.
 This integration strengthens the model's capacity to learn robust and transferable representations.
 The formulation incorporating distillation loss with existing task losses is given by:

 where $\lambda$ is a hyperparameter that adjusts the weights of the two loss functions, balancing their relative impact.
 To simplify the training process, $\lambda$ is determined based on the ratio of these two loss functions values during the first iteration: $\lambda = L_{distill}^{0} / L_{task}^{0}$.
 This method balances the initial magnitudes of these two loss functions for stable training.